madalynbartman/projects/notes/elk.md

 A logstash pipeline is defined in a proprietary markup format that is similar to JSON Not just another markup language, you can add conditional statements to it and make the pipline dynamic.

+X-PAK:
+Adds additional features to Elasticsearch & Kibana Security
+Adds authentication and authorization (can integrate with LDAP, and AD plus manage users & roles) monitor performance metrics for the ELK stack alerting